cmayron/Legal-Calculus/README.md

 Legal Calculus Educational System (LCES)

-**A procedural-literacy framework for building, testing, and preserving legal work product**

----

-This github repository **is the the library **.
-The README and Startup Block **are the first lessons**.
-Copilot/Blueprint AI **is your Architect**.
-Search **is your retrieval engine**.

-Everything in README is a **teaching and startup plate** you can plug directly into your Blueprint.

-When you change Ai upload the block marked 🛑 in Readme specific to that Ai role so its initialized
----

-## 🔑 How to use this repo (fast)

-- **Read the README** → orientation + core doctrine
-- **Run the Startup Block** → initialize your Blueprint
-- **Search legal-calculus via search** → find the exact module or workflow you need
-- **Use Copilot** → summarize, map, generate, extend

-LCES is a **living educational system**, not a document dump.

----

-## 🗺 Repo = Campus Map
-the essential lessions are Lawyer calculus and Judicial calculus modules helpful is the Field Guide modules the how

-Every folder is a **optional lesson**.

----

-## 🎯 Why it works
-LCES teaches procedural literacy by design.
-Copilot builds your Blueprint from the materials you retrieve.
-Search keeps everything findable, teachable, and expandable.

----

-If you want, I can now generate an **even tighter micro‑version**, a **ceremonial version**, or a **LinkedIn‑optimized version**.

-# ⚠️ **IMPORTANT — READ BEFORE USING LCES**
-LCES is **not** used by browsing the repository.
-LCES begins **only** when you describe your legal issue to **Architect AI**.

-Do **not** navigate folders.
-Do **not** select calculi manually.
-Do **not** attempt to follow the repo as a curriculum.

-The repository is an **archive**, not an interface.
-LCES is a **search‑driven**, **issue‑driven**, **AI‑mediated** system.

-**User → Architect AI → Deep Research → Builder → Inspector → Human Strategist**
-This is the only correct workflow.

-# ✔️ Correct User Behavior
-LCES is used by **describing your legal issue to Architect AI**, not by navigating the repository.

-The correct sequence is:

-**User → Architect AI → Deep Research → Builder → Inspector → Human Strategist**

-Follow these rules:

-- Start by explaining your situation in plain language
-- Let Architect AI extract the issue and identify the SCU
-- Allow Architect AI to determine the correct calculus and edition
-- Allow Deep Research to activate only when triggered
-- Let Builder AI draft only from Architect structure
-- Use Inspector AI to test, not rewrite
-- Make all final decisions as the Human Strategist

-Do **not** browse folders.
-Do **not** select calculi manually.
-Do **not** treat the repo as a template library.

-LCES is **search‑driven**, **issue‑driven**, and **AI‑mediated**.
+A procedural-literacy framework for building, testing, and preserving legal work product.

+This repository is the LCES library.
+The README and Startup Blocks are the first lessons and operating instructions.
+Copilot or Blueprint AI functions as Architect.
+Search functions as retrieval.

+The README contains teaching material and startup blocks that can be inserted directly into your Blueprint.

+When changing AI roles, upload the 🛑 block for that role to initialize the correct mode.

+HOW TO USE THIS REPOSITORY
+	•	Read the README.
+	•	Run the Startup Block.
+	•	Search legal-calculus for the module or workflow you need.
+	•	Use Copilot to summarize, map, generate, and extend.

+LCES is a living educational system, not a document dump.

+REPOSITORY STRUCTURE

+Think of the repository as a campus map.
+The core lessons are Lawyer Calculus and Judicial Calculus.
+The Field Guide modules provide practical guidance.
+All folders are optional lessons, not a required sequence.

+IMPORTANT — READ BEFORE USING LCES

+Do not use LCES by browsing the repository.
+LCES begins when you present your legal issue to Architect AI.

+Do not navigate folders as if they are the workflow.
+Do not manually choose calculi.
+Do not treat the repository as a curriculum or template bank.

+The repository is an archive.
+The interface is Architect AI.

+WORKFLOW

+User → Architect AI → Deep Research → Builder → Inspector → Human Strategist

+USER SEQUENCE
+	•	Describe the situation in plain language.
+	•	Let Architect AI identify the issue and the Smallest Complete Unit (SCU).
+	•	Let Architect AI determine the correct calculus and edition.
+	•	Use Deep Research only when triggered.
+	•	Let Builder AI draft from Architect structure.
+	•	Use Inspector AI to test the output.
+	•	Retain final judgment as Human Strategist.

+LCES is search-driven, issue-driven, and AI-mediated.

 Turn raw facts into structured record.
 Turn structured record into usable filings.
-Turn usable filings into procedural leverage.
+Turn usable filings into preserved procedural leverage.

-**The record is the case.**
+The record is the case.
-**The record is the remedy.**
+The record is the remedy.
 ---

 ## Overview